Universal Credit support

 - Universal Credit cannot be backdated unless there is a valid reason that you did not submit your claim at the time

 If you need help to pay your Council Tax, you will need to make a separate claim for Council Tax Support.
 This is because Universal Credit does not cover Council Tax.
-You can find out more about Council Tax Support on our Council Tax pages.
+Find out more about Council Tax Support.

 Anyone claiming Universal Credit will need a bank account, an email address, access to a computer, proof of your income, your tenancy agreement and proof of your housing costs.